 Rey Castillo Jr.

 A Filipino native, Rey Castillo learned how to play Volleyball in the streets of Manila where pick-up games became city league.
-In 2010, he founded Impact Dynamic Training and has served as Club Director for the past 4 years.
+In 2010, he founded Impact Dynamic Training and has served as Club Director since its inception.
 Coach Rey has coached volleyball for over 20 years, and has built Impact Dynamic Volleyball program in to a respected volleyball club in MI.
 Rey has been very active in building youth volleyball in West Michigan.

 Rey started as a Junior Olympic coach in the early 1990's.
 By mid 1990's he was hired to become Hope College Women’s Volleyball assistant coach where he helped the Flying Dutch to multiple NCAA Division III playoff appearances.
 In addition, he was coaching a back to back volleyball season at Holland High School as a varsity coach.
 During his career as a varsity coach, he led Holland High School to victory and captured the District Championships in 1997.